nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 Unsurprisingly the data set has one or more positive correlations present, which our intuition would have told us would be the case in data concerning plants.

-In a real world data set this would potentially provide us areas to investigate further.
+In a real-world data set this would potentially provide us areas to investigate further.
 For example, assume we had metrics on the number of clicks required to perform some task, and metrics on the time taken for a web page to load.
 We could examine the correlation between these two metrics and the reported user satisfaction rating for the system in order to identify potential positive or negative relationships.

+We would expect to find that requiring the user to click excessively together with long loading times would increase dissatisfaction, and the correlation table could help us empirically identify this linkage.

 ### Skew